brain-data/Data-Exploration--COVID-19/README.md

 ### :woman_technologist: About Me :
 - :telescope: I’m Studying as a Data & AI .

-- 🧠 I'm  a memory coach ,i help people to Increase their memory with easy and fun techniques.
+- 🧠 I'm  a memory coach ( 3rd place in the world memory championships )

+- :zap: I help people to Increase their memory with easy and fun techniques.

 - :seedling: Exploring Technical Content Writing.